-Consumers are willing to pay a premium for products they perceive to be sustainable to 56% of Boomers.
+Consumers are pivoting towards more sustainable products and many are willing to pay a premium for them.
+Gen Z and Millennials lead all other age groups in this respect.
+When shopping for groceries, 72% of Gen Z and 66% of Millennials say they are willing to pay more for organic foods and in fact did so the last time they were grocery shopping, compared to 56% of Boomers.
 Similarly, 64% of Gen Z and 54% of Millennials are willing and have paid more for groceries in sustainable packaging versus only 30% of Boomers (see Figure 15).
 Eelco Smit, senior director sustainability at Dutch multinational Philips says: "There is definitely a change that has taken place in the world.
-Specifically, the younger generations - such as Gen Z- are really starting to take decisions based on sustainability.
+Specifically, the younger generations - such as Gen Z - are really starting to take decisions based on sustainability.
 Millennials are also sustainability oriented, but they still struggle sometimes to act upon that.
-But I think Gen Z is much more likely to actually change their behaviors."
-27
+But I think Gen Z is much more likely to actually change their behaviors."27